natpaq/HoneyNebula/README.md

 ## Discussion

+### Significance of the Heralding Pot

 Heralding honeypot is only within the top 5 for Montreal compared to our other locations.
 This is a low interaction honeypot designed to capture credentials from malicious login attempts over several protocols such as ftp, http/https, telnet, pop3/pop3s, ssh, and smtp [11][12].
+These Attacks occured around 8:00 EST which translates to mid-afternoon in Bulgarian time.

 The Misc Activity associated with these attacks taken from Figure x++ is large in number, but low severity [citation needed].

 ## Conclusion